AngleProtocol/merkl-docs/mechanisms/technical-overview.md

+---
+description: Technical overview of the Merkl system
+---

-# 🔍 Architecture and Technical Overview
+# 🔍 Technical Overview

 Merkl operates through an offchain engine that analyzes both onchain and offchain data to track user activity and allocate rewards based on campaign rules set by incentive providers.
 The Merkl engine processes reward data into a merkle tree, compresses it into a merkle root, and pushes it onchain, enabling users to claim rewards transparently and efficiently.

-## Platform Overview
+## 🗺️ Platform Overview

 Merkl operates through campaigns created by incentive providers.
 A campaign is a time-bound incentive program where Merkl tracks onchain and offchain activity based on predefined rules.
 Rewards or points are either posted onchain or updated offchain via Merkl’s endpoints, allowing users to monitor their accumulated rewards.